onefoursix/sdc-k8s-deployment-with-custom-config/README.md

 Similar to Example 3, start by copying a clean <code>sdc.properties</code> file to a local working directory, but this time, rename the file to <code>sdc-static.properties</code>.

 Comment out (!) all the properties that need to be set specifically for a deployment.
 This file will provide all of the static <code>sdc.properties</code> and can be reused across multiple deployments.
-For example, I'll include this property in the file:
+For example, I'll set and include these two properties in the file:

     http.realm.file.permission.check=false
+    http.enable.forwarded.requests=true

-But I will comment out this property:
+But I will comment out these two properties:

+    # sdc.base.http.url=http://<hostname>:<port>
-    # sdc.base.http.url=https://sequoia.onefoursix.com
+    # production.maxBatchSize=1000

 One final setting:  append the filename <code>sdc-dynamic.properties</code> to the <code>config.includes</code> property in your <code>sdc-static.properties</code> file like this: